benshimonz/V1/README.md

 That includes:

 - Any horse that is not owned
-- Any horse that non of his owners is a person (e.g. a horse owned by a guild)
+- Any horse that none of his owners is a person (e.g. a horse owned by a guild)
 - Any horse that each person who owns it - doesn't own a dragon

 _**Q23:** Any horse not owned by a person who doesn't own a dragon_